The Only Annuity Strategy I Would Ever Use

 So what’s the annuity strategy that I do like?
 Here’s how it works:

 Because with this strategy, you take a lump sum of money and purchase an immediate annuity that will generate you $2K/mo.
-Depending on your age/gender, that might cost you $325K for a lifetime annuity.
+Depending on your age/gender, that might cost you $325K for a lifetime annuity (you can read more about these annuities, often called single premium immediate annuities, here).

-With your $3K of SS plus $2K of income from the annuity, now all of your living expenses are met through “guaranteed” sources of income.
+With your $3K of social security income plus $2K of income from the annuity, now all of your living expenses are met through “guaranteed” sources of income.
 I put guarantees in quotes because we do have some significant assumptions, which is that social security will not have a benefit reduction in your life, and that the insurance company continues to operate.
-I should not that insurance companies do have insurances, and it’s very rare for them to go under.
+I should note that insurance companies do have insurance in the event they ever go bankrupt, and it’s very rare for them to go under.

 So why would you do this?
 The general idea is that as you age, we get a little more conservative with our risk tolerance and the ups and downs of the stock market that we can, and can’t, handle.
 I’ve had clients say to me, Scott, I could be in 100% stocks in my 30s, 40s and 50s, no problem, but now that I’m in my 60s, I just can’t stomach that, especially when I will be using that money for monthly income.